- Chancellor’s Office

 Samuel W. Collins

-A resident of Caribou and a graduate of Caribou High School, Collins earned a B.A. degree in economics and minored in government at St. Lawrence University, Canton, NY.
-He and his wife Lise have four daughters: Tess, Catherine, Laura and Clara.
+An avid skier and biker himself, Collins is an advocate of an active lifestyle that is accessible to all.
+He was instrumental in the construction of the Caribou Ski Building, the Caribou High School tennis courts and the continued existence of the Big Rock Ski Mountain in Mars Hill.
+Collins has also coached in the Aroostook Youth Basketball League and the Caribou Recreation soccer program.
+A resident of Caribou and a graduate of Caribou High School, Collins earned a B.A. in economics and minored in government at St. Lawrence University in Canton, NY.
+He and his wife, Lise, have four daughters: Tess, Catherine, Laura and Clara.

 Mr. James Erwin leads Pierce Atwood’s Employment Group.
 His practice involves the defense of employment discrimination, including retaliation and whistleblower claims, as well as wage-hour claims and class actions, defamation claims, and labor arbitrations.
 Mr. Erwin counsels healthcare, higher education, and private sector employers on a wide range of workplace issues, conducts training sessions on harassment and other workplace issues, and performs investigations for employers.
 He also advocates for employers before the Maine State Legislature and administrative agencies on issues of public policy.
 Before joining Pierce Atwood he served for five years as an Assistant Attorney General for the State of Maine.
 In that capacity he prosecuted homicides statewide and advised multiple state agencies on law enforcement matters.
 In 1985, Jim was also appointed by the Governor to serve as a member of the Maine Human Rights Commission, Maine’s Fair Employment Practice commission.
 He is a Fellow of the College of Labor and Employment Lawyers.
 He has a B.A from Dartmouth College and a J.D. from Boston University School of Law.
 Jim lives in Yarmouth.
 He and his wife Eileen have three children.